fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 -- Returns a new string with all occurrences of `needle` replaced with `replacement`.

 func runeAt(self, idx number) number
 -- Returns the UTF-8 rune at index `idx`.
-If the index does not begin a UTF-8 rune, `error(#InvalidRune)` is returned.
+If the index does not begin a UTF-8 rune, `error.InvalidRune` is returned.

 func slice(self, start number, end number) rawstring -- Returns a slice into this string from `start` to `end` (exclusive) indexes.
 This is equivalent to using the slice index operator `[start..end]`.

 func sliceAt(self, idx number) string
 -- Returns the UTF-8 rune at index `idx` as a single rune string.
-If the index does not begin a UTF-8 rune, `error(#InvalidRune)` is returned.
+If the index does not begin a UTF-8 rune, `error.InvalidRune` is returned.

 func split(self, delim string) List
 -- Returns a list of rawstrings split at occurrences of `delim`.